 Released last year with the 10.5 update, Logic’s Live Loops is a whole new way to create with Logic Pro.

-Live Loops break you free from a timeline-based mode of thinking.
-Instead of arranging as you write, Live Loops is your scratchpad for collecting, testing, and exploring ideas.
+Live Loops breaks you free from a timeline-based mode of thinking.
+Instead of arranging as you write, Live Loops is your scratchpad for collecting, testing and exploring ideas.

 And once an arrangement feels good to you, then you can record it into the timeline.
 Launching loops and scenes is truly a form of performance all its own.

 That’s the key to Live Loops here – it’s a musical performance.
-And trying to work with Live Loops with only a mouse or trackpad can kind of feel like you’re playing an instrument with one hand tied behind your back.
+Trying to work with Live Loops with only a mouse or trackpad can kind of feel like you’re playing an instrument with one hand tied behind your back.

 Up until now controllers that deeply integrate with Logic Pro have been few and far between.
 Of course there’s Logic Remote for iOS, which is the deepest integration you can find.